-Lyon & Turnbull’s Decorative Arts specialists are renowned for both their knowledge and their sales of artworks conducted from our Scottish auction house based in Edinburgh and via our live online auctions.
+Lyon & Turnbull’s Decorative Arts & Design specialists are renowned for both their knowledge and their sales of artworks conducted from our Scottish auction house based in Edinburgh and via our live online auctions.
 Our specialists are experts not only on design from 1860 to the present, but also on current market conditions, an essential combination to any successful auction.

 Celebrating 15 Decades of Design

 The field of Decorative Arts is wide and varied and encompasses all the major modern design movements from the Aesthetic and Arts & Crafts movements of the 1860s through the Art Nouveau movement at the turn of the 20th century, Art Deco and Modernist movements and continues today with Contemporary Design.

 We hold two specialist Design 1860 - 1945 auctions a year at our headquarters in Edinburgh and live online.
 To speak to an experienced specialist call 0131 557 8844.